thahnen/Gradle2Ant/README.md

 - clean (macro *gradle.clean*)
 - javadoc (macro *gradle.javadoc*)

+There is also one additional macro to load the Gradle version from its wrapper into a property:

+- macro *gradle.version* into property *gradle.version*

 Can be imported into any Ant build script using:
 ```xml
 <import file="${path.to.libraries}/Gradle2Ant.xml" />